 “We had built everything together,” she says.

 Deep Ellum, the effervescent area she so adored, was dying, too.
 Throughout the once vibrant district, businesses shuttered until almost nothing remained.
 Flatte’s son Cody Biggs, a celebrated artist in his own right, who had been running one of her shops in Oak Cliff, suffered a serious motorcycle accident and couldn’t work.
+After a long battle aided by his personal injury attorney, compensation and support has been won.
+Now at least the basics are covered.

 An acquaintance from Los Angeles — “a big huge name in the business”— offered to help, came to Texas and told Sharon he’d take care of things while she “recovered.”
 She says it was “clear from the get-go he just wanted me out of the picture … His old-school way was not my way, so I fired him.”